Public Holiday Working

 Casual Workers (SJC)

-From July onwards, payment will only be made to casual workers if they make claims for any work they have undertaken in accordance with the normal casual procedures.
+Payment will only be made to casual workers if they make claims for any work they have undertaken in accordance with the normal casual procedures.

 Casual workers in a social care role